Which expenses may be claimed on a Tax Return?

-- You may claim tax relief on mortgage interest if you re-mortgage as long as the aggregate value of the mortgage(s) does not exceed the value of your property when you first let it.
-For example Mr Jones bought a property for £100,000 in 1997 with a mortgage of £80,000.
-Then he let it in, say, 2002 when it was worth £150,000 and it is now worth £250,000.
-He can remortgage it for £200,000 but only the interest on £150,000 of the loan is allowable because this was the value when he first let it.
+- You may claim the tax reduction of 20% of finance costs and mortgage interest if you re-mortgage as long as the aggregate value of the mortgage(s) does not exceed the value of your property when you first let it.
+For example, Mr Jones bought a property for £100,000 in 1997 with a mortgage of £80,000.
+Then he let it in, say, 2002 when it was worth £150,000 and it is now worth £750,000.
+He can re-mortgage it for £500,000 but only the interest on £150,000 of the loan qualifies because this was the value when he first let it.
 Interestingly it doesn’t matter what he does with the money.
-He can spend it on absolutely anything and it will still qualify for tax relief.

 Are legal and professional costs allowable?